 Almost a decade ago, astronomers got a better view of the edges of the solar system and discovered that Pluto is actually part of a group of icy objects called the Kuiper Belt.

-Now, by looking at the way objects in the Kuiper Belt are moving, researchers have found evidence for a massive planet orbiting 10,000-20,000 light years from the sun – and it’s ten times the size of Earth.
+Now, by looking at the way objects in the Kuiper Belt are moving, researchers have found evidence for a massive planet orbiting tens of billions of kilometres from the sun – and it’s ten times the size of Earth.
 For Dr Mike Brown, professor of planetary astronomy at Caltech, it’s an exciting discovery:

 This would be a real ninth planet.
 There have only been two true planets discovered since ancient times, and this would be a third.
 It’s a pretty substantial chunk of our solar system that’s still out there to be found, which is pretty exciting.